 cat ~/.kube/config | grep "client-key-data" | awk '{print $2}' | base64 -d > client.key

-Check the contents on the target PVC:
+Check the contents of the target PVC using the command:

 curl -v --cacert ca.pem ${POD_URL}api/v1/files/ --key client.key --cert client.crt